Athletes for Hope: Mission

-The AFH University (AFH U) program began in 2014 and has facilitated workshops for varsity sports teams at University of Virginia, LSU, Southern University, Tulane University, Michigan State and University of Southern California.
-Hundreds of college athletes have participated in AFH U workshops and scores of teams have given back throughout the school year with the help of AFH.
+The AFH University (AFH U) program began in 2013 and has facilitated workshops for varsity sports teams at Howard University, Georgetown University, Bowie State University, Clark Atlanta University, Morehouse College, Ohio State University, Davidson College, University of Virginia, LSU, Southern University, Tulane University, Michigan State and University of Southern California.
+Thousands of college athletes have participated in AFH U workshops and scores of teams have given back throughout the school year with the help of AFH.

 Awards and Grants

-AFH was honored to be chosen as the Let’s Move!
+AFH was honored to be chosen as the Let's Move!
 Active Schools Partner of the Year in May 2016.
-AFH board chair, Mark Levinstein, accepted the award at the Partnership for a Healthier America’s Building a Healthier Future Summit with First Lady Michelle Obama and other distinguished guests.
+AFH board chair, Mark Levinstein, accepted the award at the Partnership for a Healthier America's Building a Healthier Future Summit with First Lady Michelle Obama and other distinguished guests.
 AFH engaged athletes in LMAS initiatives throughout the year and connected AFH athletes to activities related to health, physical fitness, and positive youth development.

 In 2010, Athletes for Hope was awarded a $2 million grant by the Kellogg Foundation.
 This grant will be used to fund two new programs: Causeway and Good Game.
 Causeway will educate professional and Olympic athletes as well as their advisors on philanthropic best practices and will serve as a resource throughout the athlete's philanthropic journey.
 Causeway will also provide alternatives to forming a foundation and will teach best practices to athletes with established foundations.

 Athletes for Hope received a grant from the Bill & Melinda Gates Foundation.

 Athletes for Hope received funding for AFH U from Nike.

 Athletes for Hope received funding for AFH U from the Pennington Foundation.

 Leadership

 Athletes for Hope is led by CEO Jason Belinkie, who has worked at AFH since its inception.
-In addition to his work at AFH, Jason was named a Finalist for the 2016 Brooks Inspiring Coach of the Year Award for his work as the cross country and indoor/outdoor track & field coach for Charles E. Smith Country Day School, where he has helped lead the boys and girls cross country teams to four Maryland private school state championships.
+In addition to his work at AFH, Jason was named a Finalist for the 2016 Brooks Inspiring Coach of the Year Award for his work as the cross country and track & field coach for Charles E. Smith Country Day School, where he has led the boys and girls cross country teams to 6 Maryland private school state championships.
 He is a 2016 recipient of the President's Council on Fitness, Sports & Nutrition (President's Council) Community Leadership Award.
 This award is given to individuals that provide opportunities to engage in sports, physical activity, fitness, or nutrition-related programs within a community.

 AFH was previously led by Ivan Blumberg, a former sports agent who represented many athletes including Jimmy Connors, Pete Sampras, Stefan Edberg, Arthur Ashe and Yannick Noah.
-Ivan created and formed the curriculum in the Causeway and has been an integral part of the organization’s success since its inception.
+Ivan created and formed the curriculum in the Causeway and has been an integral part of the organization's success since its inception.